stephan-klein/supersonic/docs/ui-and-navigation/app/dialogs.md

 Confirm is one step more complex than alert: it allows you to specify multiple buttons and determine which one was tapped.

-{% assign method = site.data.supersonic.notification.confirm.confirm %}
+{% assign method = site.data.supersonic.ui.dialog.confirm.confirm %}
 {% include api_method.md method=method %}
 </section>